borgmatic-collective/borgmatic/README.md

 ### Broken pipe with remote repository

-When running atticmatic on a large remote repository, you may receive errors like the following, particularly while "attic check" is valiating backups for
+When running atticmatic on a large remote repository, you may receive errors like the following, particularly while "attic check" is validating backups for
 consistency:

     Write failed: Broken pipe